cagdasbu/kata01/README.md

-# KATA 01 - Assesment Approach
+# KATA 01 - Assessment Approach

 This repository represents a modelling approach to the problem given in http://codekata.com/kata/kata01-supermarket-pricing/